Secure AI-Driven Super-Resolution for Real-Time Mixed Reality Applications: Secure AI-Driven SR Distribution Architecture

 \item Each feature vector is represented as $[x_i, y_i, z_i, \bar{d}_K, r]$, where $r \in \{1, 2\}$ denotes the \emph{rank} of the dense neighbor ($r{=}1$ for the nearest and $r{=}2$ for the second-nearest dense point).
 The rank term allows the Random Forest to learn how offset magnitudes vary with neighbor order.
 During inference, both ranks are evaluated for each sparse input.
 This yields two predicted dense offsets per point and thus a doubled output density.
 The corresponding label for each training sample is the offset $\Delta_i$. \end{itemize}

-This process is repeated for all available scenes and environments, producing paired feature–offset samples for each sparse–dense cloud pair.
-After constructing the dataset of all sparse–dense point correspondences across scenes, we merge them into a unified pool.
+This process is repeated for all available scenes and environments, producing paired feature-offset samples for each sparse-dense cloud pair.
+After constructing the dataset of all sparse-dense point correspondences across scenes, we merge them into a unified pool.
 Each sample retains its semantic tag, e.g., \textit{LivingRoom}, allowing us to later partition the data into domain-specific subsets for different training configurations.
-We discuss the dataset composition in Section~\ref{subsec:datset}.
+We discuss the dataset composition in Sect.~\ref{subsec:datset}.